remoflury/moviemate/README.md

 This is an web-app built with svelte-kit and tailwindcss.
 It uses the [TMDB API](https://developers.themoviedb.org/3/getting-started/introduction) to fetch movie data.

+## Tech-Stack
+This repo uses:
+- Svelte & SvelteKit as JS Framework (with TypeScript)
+- Supabase with the according SDK and sveltekit-supabase-auth-helpers
+- Tailwind CSS
+- TMDB API

 ## Setup Dev-Environment
 In your Terminal run:
 ```bash